liuchengxu/vim-clap/docs/src/plugins/config.md

 # keyword-highlight = [ ["TODO", "Todo"], ["FIXME", "Error"] ]
 # ```
 keyword-highlight = [["TODO", "Todo"]]
+# This flag controls whether to only highlight the keywords in the comment line.
+#
+# This flag is set as `true` by default.
+keyword-highlight-comment-line-only = true

 [plugin.ctags]
 # Whether to enable this plugin.